ixion-spacecat/ixions-realm/content/index.md

 ## What's to come?

+- An RSS feed
-- More art
+- More art (and possibly music)
-- My music
+- More games
 - Shrines
-- Special projects (to be announced)
+- More cool things TBD